-- 2. For the purpose of paragraph 1, reasonable accommodation means necessary and appropriate modification and adjustments25 not imposing a disproportionate burden, where needed in a particular case, to accommodate the needs of a person with a disability so as to allow that person access on an equal basis with others to the specific social protection measure, educational activity, good or service concerned. - 3.
+- In order to guarantee compliance with the principle of equal treatment in relation to persons with disabilities, reasonable accommodation shall be provided within the areas set out in Article 3. - 2.
+For the purpose of paragraph 1, reasonable accommodation means necessary and appropriate modification and adjustments not imposing a disproportionate burden, where needed in a particular case, to accommodate the needs of a person with a disability so as to allow that person access on an equal basis with others to the specific social protection measure, educational activity, good or service concerned. - 3.
 In the provision of housing, paragraphs 1 and 2 shall not require the provider to make structural alterations to the premises or to pay for them.
-In accordance with national law and practice, a provider shall accept such alterations if they are funded otherwise and do not impose a disproportionate burden of some other kind.26 - 4.(new) This Article shall not apply27 where Union law provides for detailed standards or specifications on reasonable accommodation in respect of particular goods or services.
+In accordance with national law and practice, a provider shall accept such alterations if they are funded otherwise and do not impose a disproportionate burden of some other kind.

+4. The provisions of this Article shall be deemed to be complied with where Union law providing for detailed standards or specifications on reasonable accommodation in respect of particular goods or services is complied with.

-Article 4h
+Article 4b